timatom/timatom.github.io/_posts/2020-02-01-fundamentals-of-neural-networks-post.md

 ![Structure of neuron](https://upload.wikimedia.org/wikipedia/commons/a/a9/Complete_neuron_cell_diagram_en.svg)

 The above figure is a cellular diagram of a neuron, even though they can very quite drastically.
-Neurons in their most basic form consist of four morhphological regions: axons, dendrites, presynaptic terminals, and the cell's body (also called the soma).
+Neurons can be divided into four morhphological regions: axons, dendrites, presynaptic terminals, and the cell's body (also called the soma).
 Together, these help the neuron generate signals and communicate with other brain cells.

 To get a better understanding, though, let's dig a little deeper into the details of these regions and what roles they play within [the structure of a neuron](https://www.khanacademy.org/science/biology/human-biology/neuron-nervous-system/v/anatomy-of-a-neuron):